Iron Dome: Cost

 In 2010, before the system was declared operational, Iron Dome was criticized by Reuven Pedatzur, a military analyst, former fighter pilot and professor of political science at Tel Aviv University for costing too much compared to the cost of a Qassam rocket (fired by Palestinian forces), so that launching very large numbers of Qassams could essentially attack Israel's financial means.
 Rafael responded that the cost issue was exaggerated since Iron Dome intercepts only rockets determined to constitute a threat, and that the lives saved and the strategic impact are worth the cost.

 The estimated cost of each Tamir interceptor missile was cited in 2014 as from US$20,000 to 50,000; a 2020 analysis estimated a total cost of $100,000 to $150,000 for each interception.
 In contrast, a crudely manufactured Qassam rocket costs around $800 and the Hamas Grad rocket costs only several thousand dollars.

 Other anti-rocket systems, such as the Nautilus laser defense system, were argued to be more effective.
 From 1995 to 2005, the United States and Israel jointly developed Nautilus but scrapped the system after concluding it was not feasible, having spent $600 million.
-The US Navy continued R&D on the system.
+The US Navy continued research and development on the system.

 American defense company Northrop Grumman proposed developing a more advanced prototype of Nautilus, Skyguard.
 Skyguard would use laser beams to intercept rockets, with each beam discharge costing an estimated $1,000–$2,000.
 With an investment of $180 million, Northrop Grumman claimed it could possibly deploy the system within 18 months.
 Israeli defense officials rejected the proposal, citing the extended timeline and additional costs.

 In a 2012 op-ed in Haaretz, Jamie Levin suggested that the success of the Iron Dome system was likely to increase demands to field additional systems across Israel.
 Budget shortfalls meant that Israel would be forced to weigh spending on missile defenses against other expenditures.
 Such funds, he argued, would probably come from programs intended to help the most vulnerable sectors of society, such as social welfare.